matteogristina/2brand_classifier/README.md

 -   Seaborn
 -   openpyxl (for reading Excel files)

-You can install dependencies using pip:
+You can install dependencies using pip (not tested):
 ```bash
 pip install tensorflow pandas scikit-learn Pillow matplotlib seaborn openpyxl